ironhack-labs/lab-ironbeers/README.md

 ```
 To find out how you can get the id out of the url on the backend, read this section of the <a href="http://expressjs.com/en/4x/api.html#req.params">Express docs</a>.

-To find out how you can get an individual beer from the punkAPI using the beerId, check out the punkAPI<a href="https://www.npmjs.com/package/punkapi-javascript-wrapper">docs</a>.
+To find out how you can get an individual beer from the punkAPI using the beerId, check out the <a href="https://www.npmjs.com/package/punkapi-javascript-wrapper">punkAPI docs</a>.
 Happy Coding! :heart: